aziis98/menu/examples/README.md

 # Examples

+To run the examples just call `menu ./examples/<name>.sh` from the root of the repository.

 - [Calculator](./calc.sh)

     A simple calculator that uses `bc` to perform calculations.
 It also saves the history of calculations (like rofi).